daniel04soden/collegeWork/y2s2/notes/Statistics/Multiplication Rule.md

 - Probability tree is a diagram that shows all possible outcomes and their associated probabilities in a series of events for example image a tree diagram for a coin toss
 - Can be used to describe dependent and independent events

+# Random Variable

+- Mapping between events and numbers
+- Eg toss a coin 10 times and let x be the number of heads

+- Not :
+	- Drawing a white marble from a bag of marbles and recording the colour

+# Probability Distribution

+- A frequency distribution shows us how many times given values in a range occur
+- A probability distribution is similar as it shows us how likely each value of a random  variable is
+- The notation P(X=x) means the probability that the random variable X attains the value of x